Ph.D., 2013, University of Toronto, Political Science

 Dr. Krolikowski is working on a book manuscript that explores why and how high-tech manufacture is a transnationalized process in some sectors, but remains fragmented by state boundaries in others.
 She examines this general question through a study of China-U.S. trade and industrial collaboration in two strategic, dual-use high-tech sectors: civil-commercial aircraft manufacture and civil-commercial spacecraft manufacture.
 Dr. Krolikowski also conducts research on the development and building of large-scale, technology-intensive infrastructural complexes in China, such as the Beidou satellite navigation system and its applications, and other issues at the intersection of technology and politics.

 Ph.D., 2007, School of Oriental and African Studies, University of London, Chinese

 Uganda Kwan’s research interests include translation history of Sinophone communities, Sino-Japanese literature, British imperial and colonial history, late imperial Chinese history, and Sinology.
 Her current project is “Translating the Chinese Empire.”

-Research interests: the social and cultural transformation of Japanese-occupied Beijing (1937-1945); interplay between foreign influence and Chinese indigenization in the development of hospitals and medical education in Beijing, Tianjin, and Baoding in the Republican period
+Research interests: Schools, newspapers, and food security in Japanese-occupied Beijing (1937-1945); interplay between foreign influence and Chinese indigenization in the development of hospitals and medical education in Beijing, Tianjin, and Baoding in the Republican period